TheGordon/NutriProof/README.md

 ## Features/Workflow

 - Utilizes GPT-4o to extract factual claims from input text
+- Fine-tunes GPT-4o's performance for identifying and judging nutrientional/health related claims.
 - Reformats claims into queries optimized for Wolfram Alpha
 - Processes claims through Wolfram Alpha for mathematical/factual accuracy
-- enerates JSON records of claims, verification steps, and results
+- Generates JSON records of claims, verification steps, and results
 - Maintains a timestamped history of all fact-checking operations